 Readability Statistics Feature in Word is one great feature that helps you assess your work by giving you a readability score out of 100.
 Hence, very useful!
 The easiest way to bring up the readability statistics is to press F7 to run the spell checker on the open document, or by clicking on the Review tab and then on the Spelling and Grammar button.

-The test displays count of characters, paragraphs and sentences, information about sentence, word and character averages and others.
+The test displays the count of characters, paragraphs and sentences, information about sentences, word and character averages and others.
 The section displays the percentage of passive sentences, the Flesch Reading Ease and the Flesch-Kincaid Grade Level that test scores your file’s readability.
 This test rates text on a 100-point scale.
 The higher the score, the easier it is to understand the document.